Christmas & Holiday Events In The DC Area

 Photo courtesy US Capitol Christmas Tree

-The tradition of the Capitol Christmas Tree, or "The People's Tree," began in 1964 when Speaker of the U.S. House of Representatives John W. McCormack (D-MA) placed a live Christmas tree on the Capitol lawn.
+The tradition in Washington DC of the Capitol Christmas Tree, or "The People's Tree," began in 1964 when Speaker of the U.S. House of Representatives John W. McCormack (D-MA) placed a live Christmas tree on the Capitol lawn.
 In 1970, the Capitol Architect asked the U.S. Forest Service to provide a Christmas tree.
 Since then, a different national forest has been chosen each year to provide "The People's Tree."
-The 2021 tree will come from Six Rivers National Forest in California.
+The 2022 tree will come from the National Forests in North Carolina.

 Ice Skating at the Sculpture Garden

 The National Gallery of Art is once again hosting ice skating in the Sculpture Garden in 2022!
 From November 26th through March 5th you can lace up your skates and get into the holiday spirit surrounded by the amazing sights in the surrounding courtyard.
 Skating lessons are available throughout the season and the rink is closed on December 25th and January 1st.